hecarson/utahsec-challenges/2024-11-14/chal1/sol/README.md

 ## Conclusion

 I hope that this writeup has helped you understand how to write a ROP exploit for binaries vulnerable to stack buffer overflows.
+The complete exploit script is at [sol.py](sol.py).
 See if you can use the skills you have learned from `chal1` to solve `chal2`!